Ancient Flemish Art

 2011 SOLD for £ 6.9M by Christie's

-To our delight, the Brueghel workshop outlived its founder.
-For several decades, his sons made faithful copies of his works, probably executed as and when ordered from customers.
+For several decades, Pieter Brueghel (recovering the h from the original spelling of his father's name) made faithful copies of his works, probably executed as and when ordered from customers.
 Luckily, Pieter II and Jan I were also excellent painters who, each in his own way, have significantly inflated the Brueghel catalog.

 On December 7, 2010 Christie's sold for £ 2M an oil on panel of almost the same size, 118 x 166 cm but in lesser condition.
 It has been established by dendrochronology that two of its planks came from a Baltic oak also used for another work by this artist dated 1603.